JubyJohn/PIC16F877A/README.md

  * Step 4 : Right click on Proteus Icon -> Properties ->Compatibility -> Run this program as an administrator(tick mark)
  * Step 5 : Close Proteus, then refresh and open again

-### 3) #pragma -> * is a compiler directive in C and C-like languages (including MPLAB XC8 for PIC microcontrollers).
+### 3) #pragma
+* is a compiler directive in C and C-like languages (including MPLAB XC8 for PIC microcontrollers).
-enps;* Special instruction sent to the compiler, not part of the C language itself.
+* Special instruction sent to the compiler, not part of the C language itself.
 It's used to control compiler behavior — things like memory configuration, interrupt vector definitions, or special optimizations.

 ## TOPICS